hawtio/hawtio/hawtio-web/src/main/webapp/app/quartz/doc/help.md

 The [Quartz](#/quartz/schedulers/) plugin in [hawtio](http://hawt.io "hawtio") offers functionality for viewing and managing Quartz Schedulers.

-#### Schedulers
+#### Scheduler
-Here you can see the list of schedulers and their state.
+Here you can see the scheduler its state and statistics.
 You can also pause and resume a scheduler.

 #### Jobs
 Jobs lists and allows you to see information about job definitions.